by Bob Enyart

 Misconception 5: Eternity means timelessness: It does not.
 Moses wrote, "from everlasting to everlasting You are God" (Ps.
 90:2).
 And as R.T.
 Mullins of course correctly observes, "Jesus grants an everlasting life, not a timeless life."
 In Christianity's first three centuries, its leaders taught free will.
 See kgov.com/300.
 Yet many of those early Christians undermined that biblical teaching by also holding a non-biblical one, atemporality.
 And though Mullins seems to disagree, the doctrine of timelessness entered Christianity through a widespread commitment to Greek philosophy.
 So Christianity's divine timelessness arose not from Scripture but from the teachings of Plato, most fundamentally, on immutability.
 See tiny.cc/immutability-from-plato.
 On that crooked foundation, many theologians of both Arminian and Augustinian/Calvinist perspectives eventually slid into the false teaching that God's creatures could not decide anything other than what had been eternally foreknown.

 Misconception 6: Unchanging omniscience could tell time: Unchanging omniscience is a contradiction.
-Some knowledge cannot be held statically, including the current date and time.
-Even if such a deity knew Earth's entire history He would have no way of knowing what time it was right now.
+Some knowledge cannot be held statically, including something as simple as the current date and time.
+Even if such a deity knew Earth's entire history moment by moment, He would have no way of knowing what time it is right now to us creatures, including what day it is, the month and year.
 The concept of divine static knowledge is defective.
-One can know the script of a stage show, but to know at what point the cast is at in their current performance requires a different kind of information that cannot even theoretically be held statically.
-It is a trivial matter for created beings to know the current act in a play, or the date and time.
-But the absurdity of atemporality is demonstrated in that such trivial information is unattainable for an unchanging omniscience.
-Selah.
+One can know the script of a stage show, but to know at what point the cast is at in a performance requires a different kind of knowledge that cannot even theoretically be held statically.
+It is a trivial matter for created human beings to know which acts and scene a performance is at in a play, or what is the date.
+The absurdity though of atemporality is demonstrated in that such trivial information is unattainable for an unchanging omniscience.
+This realization enables theologians to build a list of things that our dynamic and free God can know but that an unchanging deity could never know.
+For example, if the classical description of God held by Calvinists and Arminians were true, that He has unchanging knowledge, here is a tiny list of the almost infinite things that such a God could not know: